up

 • Mobility (works on smartphones, tablets, and desktops)

-• American with Disabilities Act (ADA) compliant
+• American with Disabilities Act (ADA) compliance

 • Instantly translatable into 90+ languages

-REGIONAL SERVICE CENTER SERVICE AREA DESCRIPTIONS
+REGIONAL SERVICE AREA DESCRIPTIONS

-The Regional Services Center service areas were established by grouping together the existing land use master planning areas to form contiguous areas broadly similar in growth and development characteristics and with similar capital planning issues.
+The Regional Services areas were established by grouping together the existing land use master planning areas to form contiguous areas broadly similar in growth and development characteristics and with similar capital planning issues.
 The division by service area is intended mainly for the convenience of residents in understanding capital budget issues in their areas.
 Established planning documents, such as the Growth Policy and master plans, will continue to be presented by policy area or planning area, as appropriate.
-The charts on the following pages display percentages of County population by service area from 2015 to projected 2045 and household population and the number of household data, as well as growth rates, by service area for the same period.
+The charts on the following pages display percentages of County population by service area from 2020 to projected 2050 and household population and the number of household data, as well as growth rates, by service area for the same period.

 An index of CIP projects by planning area is contained at the back of the CIP publication.